 - Synthetic perfumes can cause headaches, allergies, dizziness, skin rashes and irritation.
 Most allergic reactions from cosmetics are caused by their synthetic or artificial fragrances.

 - Detergents, such as TEA, DEA MEA, and sodium lauryl sulfate are ingredients added to products to help generate foam and to strip the skin of basically everything on its surface.
 They can cause dermatitis and dry skin.

-- Petrochemical by-products, such as paraffin, mineral oil, and petrolatum, are used as cheap substitute to natural oils that are harmless to the skin but expensive.
-Petrochemicals by-products clog pores and prevent the skin‘s natural respiration process.
+- Petrochemical by-products, such as paraffin, mineral oil, and petrolatum, are used as cheap substitutes to natural oils that are harmless to the skin but expensive.
+Petrochemical by-products clog pores and prevent the skin‘s natural respiration process.